vt-vl-lab/cluster/README.md

 ## Amazon AWS
 The following instruction is written for VT-Vison group member specifically, who obtains access to VT-Vison AWS account.
-Please contact Prof. Jia-Bin Huang when you want to use this resource.
+Please contact Prof. Jia-Bin Huang if you want to use this resource.

 Console login: https://194474529881.signin.aws.amazon.com/console